Melissa strengthens into a Category 4 hurricane, threatening catastrophic flooding in Jamaica, Haiti - Boston News, Weather, Sports | WHDH 7News

 Melissa should be near or over Cuba by late Tuesday, where it could bring up to 12 inches (300 millimeters) of rain, before moving toward the Bahamas later Wednesday.

-The Cuban government on Saturday afternoon issued a hurricane watch for the provinces of Granma, Santiago de Cuba, Guantanamo and Holguin.
+The Cuban government issued a hurricane warning for the provinces of Granma, Santiago de Cuba, Guantanamo, and Holguin.
+It also sent a tropical storm warning to the province of Las Tunas.

 The erratic and slow-moving storm has killed at least three people in Haiti and a fourth person in the Dominican Republic, where another person remains missing.